József Garami

-József Garami (born 9 August 1939) is a Hungarian football manager and former player, who is the manager of MTK Budapest.
+József Garami (née Glück; 9 August 1939 – 19 April 2025) was a Hungarian football player and manager who played as a forward.

 Managerial career

 Hungary

 On 9 September 1987, Garami coached the Hungary national team in a 2–0 loss against Scotland in Glasgow.
-He led the team for four more matches including two victories over Greece and Cyprus in the Euro 1988 qualifiers.
+He led the team for four more matches, including two victories over Greece and Cyprus in the Euro 1988 qualifiers.